renepacchaux/gudeeds-responsive-mobile-app/README.md

 ![img](https://paper-attachments.dropbox.com/s_939A39C54BE532AA128503EB46A60918FB25F0AE543B578BF78BB58E8F771B97_1626047441287_2021-07-11+18.47.58.gif)

-<a id="orgfe05c4f"></a>
+<a id="orgcdd1206"></a>

 ### Looking at the Task Business

-As the cross-functional team went to build all the parts that make up a virtual person within an app.
-They are a person with an age and location, as task giver or receiver.
+The cross-functional team went to build all the parts that make up a virtual person within an app.
+They are a person has age and location, as task giver or receiver.
 In the inner workings of Gudeeds, the UX Team contributed the moment in time, as seen by the user, that qualifies as the point of entry as a person who needs a thing.
 As a UX practitioner, I am concerned about efficiency and where time spent simply learning to use the app guides our priorities.
-We were building a context with which to hand off and accurately express the blueprints to the development team.
+We were building a context to hand off and accurately express the blueprints to the development team.

 **Business Analysis** It would be fun to have a ‘karma'-like score.
 Maybe for the backend - a dashboard, maybe.
 We set this aside because our